New Brighton, Staten Island

 New Brighton is a neighborhood located on the North Shore of Staten Island in New York City.
 The neighborhood comprises an older industrial and residential harbor front area along the Kill Van Kull west of St. George.
 New Brighton is bounded by Kill Van Kull on the north, Jersey Street on the east, Brighton and Castleton Avenues to the south, and Lafayette Avenue and Snug Harbor Cultural Center to the west.
 It is adjacent to St. George to the east, Tompkinsville to the south, and West New Brighton to the west.

-The village of New Brighton was incorporated in 1866 out of six wards of the town of Castleton.
+The village of New Brighton was incorporated in 1866 as part of the town of Castleton and was divided into six wards.
 It originally stretched 4 mi long and was 2 mi wide, encompassing the entire northeast tip of the island from Tompkinsville to Snug Harbor, and included what is now St. George.
-The current neighborhood includes Hamilton Park, an enclave of Victorian homes built before the American Civil War.
-The surrounding area includes several older churches such as St. Peter's Church, the oldest Roman Catholic church on Staten Island.
-The original New Brighton Village Hall, constructed in 1871 on present Fillmore Street, was demolished in 2004.
+The current neighborhood includes Hamilton Park, an enclave of Victorian-era homes developed before and during the American Civil War.
+The surrounding area includes several older churches, including St. Peter's Church, the first Roman Catholic parish established on Staten Island.
+The original New Brighton Village Hall, constructed in 1871 on present Fillmore Street, was ordered demolished in December 2003 and was demolished in February 2004.
 New Brighton public housing includes the Cassidy-Laffayette Houses and the Richmond Terrace Houses on Jersey Street.

 New Brighton is part of Staten Island Community District 1 and its ZIP Codes are 10304 and 10301.
 New Brighton is patrolled by the 120th Precinct of the New York City Police Department.